 - Create a fire-resistant zone that is free of leaves, debris, or flammable materials for at least 30 feet from your home.

-- Review insurance coverage to make sure it is enough to replace your property.
-Pay attention to air quality alerts.
+- Review insurance coverage and pay attention to air quality alerts.

 Make A Plan